-Banana oil has some important benefits including soothing the skin, slowing hair loss, moisturizing the scalp, preventing premature aging, eliminating dandruff, and boosting the immune system.
-Its primary benefits affect the hair and skin, although it is occasionally used for other health conditions.
+Banana oil is known to have some important benefits including soothing the skin, slowing hair loss, moisturizing the scalp, preventing premature aging, eliminating dandruff, and boosting the immune system.
+Its primary benefits may affect the hair and skin, although it is occasionally used for other health conditions.
 There are some side effects to using banana oil such as gastrointestinal distress or skin inflammation but they primarily only occur when an excessive amount is used.
 Generally, banana oil is not orally consumed due to the cost and relative availability of the oil.
 Fortunately, there are a variety of topical applications for this oil.

 The use of banana oil is popular for people wanting to treat premature aging, wrinkles, blemishes, scars, dandruff, hair loss, dry skin, skin inflammation, eczema, psoriasis, and a weak immune system, among others.

-Scars and Blemishes: Furthermore, using this oil on the skin will increase blood flow, helping to stimulate the healing of scars and blemishes, and giving your skin a rosy, youthful glow.
+Furthermore, using this oil on the skin may increase blood flow, helping to stimulate the healing of scars and blemishes, and giving your skin a rosy, youthful glow.

-Immune System: Being rich in vitamin C and other antioxidant compounds, this oil can provide a major boost to the immune system.
-First and foremost, it can protect the skin from airborne pathogens and infections, but it is also absorbed through the skin, and can help your internal systems defend against infectious bacteria and viruses as well.
+Being rich in vitamin C and other antioxidant compounds, this oil can provide a major boost to the immune system.
+First and foremost, it can protect the skin from airborne pathogens and infections, but it is also absorbed through the skin and can help your internal systems defend against infectious bacteria and viruses as well.

-Hair Strength: When your hair easily breaks, snaps or falls out, you need an effective tool to boost the strength of your hair strands.
-Banana oil can eliminate split ends and tame frizzy hair, while directly infusing the strands with important nutrients to cut down on hair loss.
+When your hair easily breaks, snaps or falls out, you need an effective tool to boost the strength of your hair strands.
+Banana oil can help eliminate split ends and tame frizzy hair, while perhaps directly infusing the strands with important nutrients to cut down on hair loss.

-Oily Skin and Hair: If you have oily skin, you have likely been suffering from acne and pimples for years.
+If you have oily skin, you have likely been suffering from acne and pimples for years.
 Similarly, oily hair can make you self-conscious and feel less than your best, even after washing your hair thoroughly.
-Banana oil can counter both of these unpleasant situations by optimizing oil levels and clearing out any infections or blockage that may be causing excess oil production.
+Banana oil can counter both of these unpleasant situations by possibly optimizing oil levels and clearing out any infections or blockage that may be causing excess oil production.